The Diaper Cake

 A Creative & Practical Baby Gift

 Are you hosting an upcoming baby shower?
-Or, are you in need of a baby gift for a shower that you've been invited to attend?
+Or, are you in need of a gift for a baby shower that you've been invited to attend?
 Well, then I'd recommend making a "diaper cake."
 This fun craft project took about an hour to complete.
 The end result was a practical baby gift that was a big hit with the mom-to-be!
 It also looked great as a table centerpiece during the baby shower.

 What is a diaper cake?
 It's a completely useful, yet decorative gift.
 Just to be completely clear: it's not an edible cake.
 Instead, it's made out of rolled up diapers (tied with ribbons, so they can be used later).
 The rolled up diapers are tied together in layers-- like a cake.
 The "cake" is then decorated with baby stuff-- bibs, onesies, pacifiers, bottle brushes, plush toys, socks, etc. Be creative!

 What you'll need: infant diapers, string or ribbon, a round cardboard base (we cut ours out of the lid of a cardboard box), and lots of baby gear (onesies, wash clothes, bottle brush, pacifiers, stuffed toys, rattles-- pretty much any small baby related item.
 Get creative!).

 Step #1: Create the Bottom Layer